akerb00m/awesome-hyps/portal/README.md

 - Place **.hyp** `inWorld`
 - Set a Portal name/destination in the inspector

+# Portal🌐

+Portal🌐 allows players to teleport to other worlds or open new tabs.

+## Features

+- onTriggerEnter() which teleports player to a **set place**
+- show/hide :
+	- portal name
+	- portal visibility
+	- portal rim
+- Tweak portal rim speed / emissive intensity

+## How to use

+- Place **.hyp** `inWorld`
+- Set a Portal name/destination in the inspector

 # Sphere🌀

 Sphere🌀 allows players to collide with a volume and teleport to a location.